TellinaTool/nl2bash/README.md

 ### Automatic Evaluation Metrics

 In addition, we also report BLEU and a self-defined template matching score as the automatic evaluation metrics used to approximate the true translation accuracy.
-Please refer to appendix C of the paper for more details.
+Please refer to appendix C of the paper for the metrics definitions.

 <table>
    <tr>